 Rulings and interpretations of the statute

-Contractors and contracting officers must carefully monitor contract value changes and contract types to ensure proper application of statutory requirements under the Walsh-Healey Act.
+Contractors and contracting officers must closely monitor contract values, modifications, and contract types to ensure proper application of statutory labor requirements under federal contracts.

 Overview

-FAR 22.605 outlines key rulings and interpretations issued by the Secretary of Labor regarding the application of the Walsh-Healey Public Contracts Act (the statute) to federal contracts.
-This section clarifies when contracts become subject to or exempt from the statute based on contract modifications, agency relationships, facility ownership, and the nature of indefinite-delivery contracts.
-The guidance ensures that contractors and contracting officers correctly apply statutory requirements, especially regarding contract value thresholds and specific contract types.
+FAR 22.605 outlines key rulings and interpretations issued by the Secretary of Labor regarding the application of labor statutes to federal contracts for materials, supplies, articles, and equipment.
+This section clarifies when contracts become subject to or exempt from the statute based on contract value modifications, agency relationships, facility ownership, and the nature of indefinite-delivery contracts.
+The guidance ensures that contractors and contracting officers understand when statutory labor requirements apply, especially in cases of contract modifications or special contract types.

 Key Rules